grait-io/cool-playwright/README.md

   3. It can be set in docker-compose.yml for local development

 - If you see Redis connection errors, check that your REDIS_URL is correctly set in Coolify
+- Ensure that both the Playwright service and Redis service are on the same Coolify network

 ## API Endpoints